beling/book-pl/src/ch19-06-macros.md

 {{#include ../listings/ch19-advanced-features/no-listing-21-pancakes/pancakes/Cargo.toml:7:9}}
 ```

-Put the code in listing 19-30 into *src/main.rs*, and run `cargo run`: it
+Put the code in Listing 19-30 into *src/main.rs*, and run `cargo run`: it
 should print `Hello, Macro!
 My name is Pancakes!` The implementation of the
 `HelloMacro` trait from the procedural macro was included without the
 `pancakes` crate needing to implement it; the `#[derive(HelloMacro)]` added the